jc-k91/rvgg/PROGRESS.md

 ///// PROGRESS SUMMARY LOG /////
+    04-13-21: Set up Netlify continuous deployment: ga-rvgg.netlify.app

+    04-13-21: Mostly finished adding API request data to cards, and adjusted styling to work for the images' aspect ratio a little better

     04-13-21: Feeling really good today.
 Got my coffee and I'm hitting the ground running.
 Should have MVPs done by this afternoon.

     04-12-21: Made a ton of progress.
 Got the filters modal working as intended, and made functions to parse the filters into pieces of data that are usable for the API request..